UditSax3na/BusinessCentralThings/Progress-tracking.md

 - Created functionality to create purchase quote for all the vendors(vendor 1, vendor 2, vendor 3).
 - Created functionality so that every item will be added to its aforementioned vendors
 - Added new field indent no to identify the purchase order created for
+- Created Report for purchase order using RDLC,
 ---

 ## Issues